, · PDX

 Recent News

-Two Portland businesses will open one-year pop-up locations in PDX's pre-security area starting March 2026.
-The program lowers barriers for small businesses to access airport retail opportunities at the newly remodeled terminal.
+Two Portland-based businesses began one-year residencies in March 2026 at PDX's pre-security area as part of the airport's Pop-Up Program.
+The program is designed to lower barriers for small businesses to access airport retail opportunities.

 Airport Profile